pysat/pysat/docs/new_instrument.rst

 The supported inst_ids should also be stored in a dictionary.
-Each key name here points to a list of the possible tags that can be associated with that particular `inst_id`.
+Each key name here points to a list of the possible tags that can be associated with that particular :py:attr:`inst_id`.
 Note that not all satellites in the example support every level of processing.
 In this case the 'fancy' processing is available for satellites A and B, but not C.

 For a dataset that does not need multiple levels of tags and inst_ids, an empty string can be used.
 The code below only supports loading a single data set.